Tottenham Hotspur F.C. Women

-Tottenham Hotspur Football Club Women, commonly referred to as Tottenham (/ˈtɒtənəm/) or Spurs, is an English women's football club affiliated with Tottenham Hotspur.
+Tottenham Hotspur Football Club Women, commonly referred to as Tottenham (/ˈtɒtənəm/ TOT-ən-əm) or Spurs, is an English women's football club affiliated with Tottenham Hotspur.
 The club currently compete in the Women's Super League (WSL), the top flight of women's football in England.
 The club gained promotion to the WSL after finishing second in the 2018–19 FA Women's Championship.

 Tottenham Hotspur play its home games at Brisbane Road in Leyton, and occasionally at the Tottenham Hotspur Stadium.
 The club has been training full-time at Hotspur Way since 2020.

 The club has won twelve titles, the most recent being the overall FA Women's Premier League in the 2016–17 season.

 History

 Early years and amateur era (1985–2017)

 In 1985, the club was founded as Broxbourne Ladies by Sue Sharples and Kay Lovelock, following the folding of East Herts College.
 Permission was obtained to change the club's name to Tottenham Hotspur Ladies F.C. in the 1991–92 season.
 The reserve team started in 1992–93.
 In the 1996–97 season, the club's teams started playing in the national division.
 In the 2015–16 season, the club completed a historic double as they won the Ryman's Women's Cup and the FA Women's Premier League Cup.
 In the same season they finished runners up in the Capital Cup nearly completing a cup treble.
 The following season was the team's most successful, claiming the quadruple including winning promotion to the WSL 2.